iamdtang/skaterdav85.github.io/_posts/2016-07-30-javascript-for-loop-vs-array-foreach.md

 }
 ```

 Using the `break` keyword, we can stop the loop from continuing on as soon as soon as we've found what we're looking for.
 It's worth noting that as of ES6, there is a new method on arrays for finding an element, which is similar to what we're doing above.
 This method is the [`find()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) and I encourage you to check it out.
-However, not all browsers support this yet at the time of this writing so you may need to use a transpiler like Babel.
+However, not all browsers support this yet at the time of this writing so you may need to use a transpiler like Babel or add a polyfill.

 ## Summary